South Jordan Alimony Lawyer

 • Long-term or lifetime alimony awarded in cases of lengthy marriages or where one party has substantial financial needs

-How is Alimony Calculated in Utah?
+How is Alimony Calculated?

 Alimony is decided on a case-by-case basis and is awarded at the discretion of the court after reviewing many factors.